 Customer behavior analysis can also help create more effective marketing campaigns, and provide a measure of their success.

-An example of customer behavior analysis in start-ups can be seen in how Netflix grew their DVD business.
+An example of customer behavior analysis in start-ups can be seen in how Netflix grew its DVD business.
 Netflix processed subscriber usage and recommendation data to tailor packages to suit demand.
 Data analysis helped them predict consumer demand for online streaming.
-When they introduced streaming to their business the company now had a whole host of new metrics with which to tweak and tune.
-Knowing exactly what customers were watching and how allowed them to predict viewing success, which drove their market share.
+When they introduced streaming to their business, the company now had a whole host of new metrics with which to tweak and tune.
+Knowing exactly what customers were watching and how they did it allowed them to predict viewing success, which grew their market share.
 Customer data processing is affordable since it drives service improvements.

 5. Data Processing Helps Build a Better Team